MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 > [!IMPORTANT]
 > - Effective November 3 2023, the Process migrator for Softomotive products (preview) will be deprecated.
 “Deprecated” means we intend to remove the feature or capability from a future release.
 The feature or capability will continue to work until it is officially removed.
 This deprecation notification can span a few months or years.
 After removal, the feature or capability will no longer work.
 This notice is to allow you sufficient time to plan, migrate and update your code before the feature or capability is removed.
 > - You may migrate your flows to Power Automate until the deprecation date of the Process migrator for Softomotive products.
 > - Effective January 1 2022, WinAutomation and ProcessRobot are no longer supported.
-Learn more about the Softomotive products deprecation [here](/previous-versions/troubleshoot/winautomation/softomotive-useful-information/softomotive-products-end-of-support-announcement).
+[Learn more](/previous-versions/troubleshoot/winautomation/softomotive-useful-information/softomotive-products-end-of-support-announcement)

 Process migrator for Softomotive products (preview) enables users to convert automations into desktop flows for use in Power Automate.